kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 check-statefulset-namespace:
   statefulset-namespace: The StatefulSet must be created in the 'production' namespace.
 ```

-Let's create a Statefulset in the production namespace
+Let's create a Statefulset in the `production` Namespace.

 ```yaml
 kubectl apply -f - << EOF
 apiVersion: apps/v1